These Musician Marketing Plan posts are the most popular series on this site. They are fully updated for 2024.

 That’s the problem with all of the digital tools available to us: Way too many artists believe they can hide behind a screen and launch the careers of their dreams without ever talking to other humans face to face.
 Building your IRL networking into your planning is key.
 Many artists are shy and introverted and this part does not come easily.

-It is crucial to connect the dots of your digital world to the real world.
+Connecting the dots of your digital world to the real world is crucial.
 Even if you only want to be a studio musician and never tour, you still need to be able to meet people and find out about potential work.
 It can be hard to break out of your comfort zone, and I have met so many artists who struggle with anxiety and a sense that networking means “selling” but the most successful people go out and meet other people who can help them.

 3 Reasons Musicians Need to Network

-2. Gain a sphere of influence, and a source for referrals (more fans) as everyone is connected online and offline.
+- Gain a sphere of influence and a source for referrals (more fans) as everyone is connected online and offline.

-3. Become a resource for your fans and for yourself.
+- Become a resource for your fans and yourself.

-Here are some real-life networking tips in my article that I learned from Larry Sharpe who is such a master at networking that people literally line up to talk to him at events.
-I know this because when I met him I stood in line to do so!
+Here are some real-life networking tips in my article that I learned from Larry Sharpe, who is such a master at networking that people line up to talk to him at events.
+I know this because when I met him, I stood in line to do so!

 Micro Networking

-Social Media has really normalized macro networking, the idea that if you can’t get thousands upon millions of views, likes, or followers that you may as well not do it at all.
+Social Media has normalized macro networking, the idea that if you can’t get thousands upon millions of views, likes, or followers, you may as well not do it at all.

-But micro networking is far more effective to you and career (not to mention less stressful).
-Micro networking is working smarter and not harder by focusing on a few people who can help push your music career forward.
+However, micro networking is far more effective for you and your career (not to mention less stressful).
+Micro networking means working smarter, not harder, by focusing on a few people who can help push your music career forward.

-Use tools like Lunchclub or LinkedIn to really hone in on the people you are connecting with and form those lasting relationships.
+Use tools like Lunchclub or LinkedIn to hone in on the people you connect with and form those lasting relationships.

-Would you like a custom artist development plan created just for you?
+Would you like a custom roadmap created just for you?
 Read About Our Total Tuneup here.